philippminder/tools-for-autodarts/README.md

 ### 🚪 Lobby Enhancements
 - **Auto-Start**: Automatically starts the game 3 seconds after a player joins the lobby
 - **Discord Webhook Integration**: Sends invitation links for private lobbies to your Discord server
+- **Friends List**: Easily share game invitations with other players
 - **Shuffle Players**: Randomly reorder players in the lobby
 - **Extended Recent Players List**: Increase the number of recent local players beyond the default limit of 5
 - **Team Lobby Mode**: Removes initial player and auto-selects board for team games